 Vendaeros is a fertile land that is best described as a “bread basket”, meaning they grow and produce plenty of crops to keep everyone fed.
 In fact, Vendaeros always produces a surplus of food for most seasons and as a result one of their chief exports to other cultures is food.
 Another reason these lands are so good at agriculture is the fact they tend to be above the bad storms that plague the lands below and the precipitation they do get is usually light and not dangerous.
 In fact, Venadaeros suffers from few environmental hazards at all.

 The foods common to Vendaeros include several grains, vegetables of all types, grapes in the fall and winter seasons and some fruits like apple trees.
 Meat is not an everyday dish, though mutton is a treat and sometimes game from the forests is added on special occasions.
-Cattle are raised, but more for milk and dairy than beef.
+Cattle are raised for milk and beef.
 Pigs don’t do well for some reason in Vendaeros, so bacon and ham are imported from Landonia.

 There are a few delicacies that exist only in Vendaeros: